SimVLM: Simple Visual Language Model Pretraining with Weak Supervision: Experiments

 The pretraining procedure of {\ours} can be interpreted as a noisy image captioning objective on real-world web corpus.
-Thus, it is natural to ask how well this caption ability generalizes to other datasets in a zero-shot manner.
-To this end, we take the pretrained {\ours} model and directly decode on image captioning benchmarks without further finetuning on their clean human-labeled data.
-We follow the same hyperparameter settings of image resolution and beam search in the fully supervised setup.
-Besides, we also found that using a prefix prompt ``\verb+A picture of+'' improves the quality of decoded captions, similar to the finding in \cite{radford2021learning}.
+Thus, it is natural to ask how well this caption ability generalizes to other datasets in a zero-shot/few-shot manner.
+To this end, we take the pretrained {\ours} model, and directly decode on image captioning benchmarks for the zero-shot setting while finetune on 1\% training data for 5 epochs for the few-shot setting.
+We also found that using a prefix prompt ``\verb+A picture of+'' improves the quality of decoded captions, similar to the finding in \cite{radford2021learning}.

-As shown in Table \ref{tab:caption}, the zero-shot performance of {\ours} is competitive with fully supervised baselines on CoCo, and it also demonstrates strong generalization on the concept-rich NoCaps benchmark by achieving better scores than pretrained models.

-Figure \ref{fig:example} (a) illustrates sample captions generated by our model. {\ours} is able to not only capture real-world concepts but also provide a detailed description of the visual input.
+As shown in Table \ref{tab:caption}, the zero-shot/few-shot performance (Appendix \ref{appexdix:erratum}) of {\ours} is competitive with fully supervised baselines on CoCo, and it also demonstrates strong generalization on the concept-rich NoCaps benchmark by achieving better scores than pretrained models.
+Figure \ref{fig:example} (a) illustrates sample captions generated by our model (Appendix \ref{appendix:examples}). {\ours} is able to not only capture real-world concepts but also provide a detailed description of the visual input.
 For example, the decoded samples are able to explain complex scenes with multiple objects (e.g. ``people'', ``table with drinks'', ``dark restaurant'').
 Besides, the model also shows understanding of fine-grained abstraction such as specific car brand and model (e.g. ``Aston Martin'', ``Vantage''). {\ours} even performs robustly on challenging images that could be tricky for human, such as abstract or dark pictures.
 These all illustrate that our model learns a wide range of real-world concepts that generalize well in a zero-shot manner.